-Competitive Pay/Benefits and Pay-for-Performance Philosophy: Our pay-for-performance philosophy aligns our compensation with TTEC's performance and with the returns that our stockholders receive from their investment in the Company.
+Competitive Pay/Benefits and Pay-for-Performance Philosophy: Our pay-for-performance philosophy aligns our compensation programs with TTEC's performance and reflects our commitment to reward short and long-term performance that aligns with and drives long-term stockholder value.
 TTEC compensation programs are designed to provide appropriate incentives to attract, retain and motivate employees to achieve desired outcomes for our clients and our shareholders.
-Further, TTEC provides employees with a comprehensive benefits program that includes health insurance and important wellness programs, including nicotine abatement and mental health initiatives, as well as other programs that support employees' physical, emotional, and financial health.
+Further, TTEC provides employees with a comprehensive benefits program that includes health insurance and important wellness programs, including mental health initiatives, as well as other programs that support employees' physical, emotional, and financial health.